kurafuto/kurafuto/README.md

 Things to work on:

-* ~~Parse proxy mode~~ - works, and no longer do LevelDataChunk's cause issues.
+* ~~Parse proxy mode~~
 * Handle `SIGHUP` to reload configuration (preferably without disconnecting clients)
 * ~~Handle `SIGINT` and `SIGTERM` to gracefully shut down (kicking clients).~~
 * Heartbeats
-    * Just ClassiCube?
-Presumably.
+	* ClassiCube?
+	* Notchian
 * ~~Authentication (requires parse mode so it's not hellish)~~
 	* ClassiCube authentication is supported.
+	* Notchian authentication
+* Encryption (latest Minecraft protocol)
+* Zipping (latest Minecraft protocol)
 * Forwarding on the "real" IP in an `X-Forwarded-For` manner.
-Might try to get an extra packet into the CPE spec.
+	* Potentially we could add an out-of-band Bukkit plugin, but that's TBA.
-* There's a slight delay when users connect where the balancer dials to the hub server.
-What can we do about that?
-Keep a small "pool" of connections that we refresh periodically?
-Not sure whether that's viable.
+* There's a slight delay when users connect where Kurafuto dials to the hub.
+	* Should we keep a hot pool of connections to pick from?
 * Handling redirection signals
-    * There are a few ways this could work, varying from decent to quite hacky, so we'll have to try out a few and see how they work.
-Will we buffer some packets (namely, `Identification`, `ExtInfo`, `ExtEntry`) and push those on to the new server?
-    * A custom client command seems like a decent idea.
-Easy to intercept as well.
-* Perhaps a way to easily register custom packets in the config file, so that while we don't _care_ about the packets, they'll still be passed through without the need to recompile anything.
+	* How will we handle buffering packets so that the next server gets basic information about the connecting client?
+Which packets do we need to buffer?
 * Allow multiple Kurafuto servers to mesh link sideways, allowing extra crazy setups, and load balancing.
 Probably not required, but nice idea anyway.
 * Add extra debugging information, tidy up existing information, and ensure